willis240/willis240.github.io/README.md

 #### July 16

 - Edited 'port_check.py' and 'target.yaml' so that they no longer take a range of ports, but a list of ports instead.
 They are also now more modular, making adding more ports and targets easier
+- Added an example yaml file named 'target.yaml.example' to the git repo
+- Edited 'ping_test.py' to be more modular like 'port_check.py'
+- Changed 'target.yaml' such that 'ping_test.py' and 'port_check.py' share the same targets

 ## About Me